zipengliu/Sailfish_paper_presentation/notes.md

 	  - thus Ruby on Rails etc.
 	- MR
 	  - low-level, procedural
-	  - powerful to do complicated caculation
+	  - powerful to do complicated caculation (but rare)
 	  - Pig, Hive
   - fault tolerance
     - DBMS
 	  - enforce data integrity
 	  - do not save intermediate data on disk
-	  - fails --> whole transaction fails, redo
+	  - fails --> whole transaction fails, redo (for transactional workloads)
+	  - efforts to improve it: pipelining intermediate result, check pointing (but harm performance)
 	- MR
 	  - have intermedate data stored on disk
 	  - fails --> part of the computation redo
 	  - rely on the DFS underneath
+	- fact:
+	  - DBMS does not scale as MR (<100 nodes) --> fewer failure
+	  - DBMS require homogeneity
   - performance
     - unfair competition
 	- depend largly on implementation

-* small examples to illustrate the comparson
+* small examples to illustrate the comparison
   - TODO

+### Hybrid System

+* Combine DBMS and MR to one, trying to approximate the efficiency of Parallel DBMS and the scalability, flexibility and fault tolerance of Map Reduce

+* basic idea:
+  - connect multiple single node database systems using Hadoop as task coordinator and network communication layer
+  - actual computing work is done in a DBMS

+* start-up company begin to take this project

 ### Drawbacks in MapReduce